 5

-The typical range of ULIP returns over 5 years varies between 8% to 12% annually, depending on the market conditions and the chosen fund type.
+The typical range of ULIP returns in 5 years varies between 8% to 12% annually, depending on the market conditions and the chosen fund type.
 Higher-risk funds like equities can offer higher returns, while debt funds tend to be more stable.

 In this policy, the investment risk in the investment portfolio is borne by the policyholder.